VVUQ · Module 8 of 10

 Worked example 2: variance-based Sobol indices

-1. ProblemFind the Sobol indices and interaction share for the study in Figure 2.
+1. ProblemFind the first-order indices, interaction share, and total-effect indices for the study in Figure 2, and say what each supports.

 06